-- 14. (C) Writing/Agreement/Verb Tense.
+- 32. (C) English Language Arts and Reading/Sentence Revision, Editing, and Completion/Agreement/Verb Tense.
 This item tests logical use of verb tenses.
 The phrase "two weeks after" puts the surrender of the city before the release of the film, and the verb tense needs to reflect the sequence of events.
-"Had surrendered" is the past perfect tense, which is used to show that an action in the past was completed before another action that also took place in the past. - 15.
-(C) Writing/Agreement/Subject-Verb Agreement.
+"Had surrendered" is the past perfect tense, which is used to show that an action in the past was completed before another action that also took place in the past. - 33.
+(C) English Language Arts and Reading/Sentence Revision, Editing, and Completion/Agreement/Subject-Verb Agreement.
 The sentence contains a failure of agreement between subject and verb.
 The subject of the sentence is "allegation" and the main verb is "pose."
 But "allegation" is singular and needs the singular verb "poses."
 The intervening phrase "of campaign finance irregularities" can be misleading.
-"Irregularities," despite its proximity to the verb, is not the subject of the sentence. - 16.
-(C) Writing/Agreement/Pronoun Usage.
+"Irregularities," despite its proximity to the verb, is not the subject of the sentence. - 34.
+(C) English Language Arts and Reading/Sentence Revision, Editing, and Completion/Agreement/ Pronoun Usage.
 The problem with the original is a failure of agreement between the pronoun "you" and its referent "one."
 "You" is a second person pronoun while "one" is a third person pronoun.
-The problem can be corrected by changing "one" to "you," making both pronouns the same.

-- 17. (D) Writing/Sentence Structure/Fragments.
+The problem can be corrected by changing "one" to "you," making both pronouns the same. - 35.
+(D) English Language Arts and Reading/Sentence Revision, Editing, and Completion/Sentence Structure/Fragments.
 The original word grouping is not a sentence at all because the grouping lacks a main verb.
 "Marked by" seems to be a main verb, but "marked" is actually the past participle (mark, marked, marked) functioning as an adjective.
-(D) solves the problem by turning marked into a main verb. - 18.
-(A) Writing/Sentence Structure/Faulty Parallelism.
-The original is correct.
-Notice that the structure of the original is careful to preserve parallelism with the positioning and form of the names of the two papers.
-The wrong choices destroy the parallelism. - 19.
-(B) Writing/Sentence Structure/Diction.
+(D) solves the problem by turning marked into a main verb. - 36.
+(B) English Language Arts and Reading/Sentence Revision, Editing, and Completion/Sentence Structure/Diction.
 The problem with the original is that it uses "raise," a word that is often confused with "rise."